RVovk7/BotKit/README.md

-# Botkit for Messenger, using Express and Mongo
+# Bot for Messenger, using Express and Mongo